Parable of the sower

 Lauren's present is hopeless and brutal, but her diary doesn't linger on the ever-present brutality like a horror novel would.
 She acknowledges it, of course, but she's focused on how to survive it so she can build something better.

-The setting resonates so well today in part because the societal fears of the 1980s that Butler was extrapolating from are the same fears that …
+The setting resonates so well today in part because the societal fears of the 1980s that Butler was extrapolating from are the …

 • Twenty-first century